thundercad/socialApp/README.md

-Just a dumbly executed end semester Project for The Data Base Project,not Proud ,not ment to be learnt from
+Just a dumbly executed end semester Project for The Data Base Project,not Proud of , backENd(APIS)--->FLASK frontENd(UI)--->React
+DataBAse-->Micrsoft sql server